broadinstitute/martha/README.md

 `application/json` or `application/x-www-form-urlencoded` with the content/body of your request encoded accordingly.

-The body of the request must be a JSON Object with one value: a [DOS](https://data-object-service.readthedocs.io/en/latest/) URL.
+The body of the request must be a JSON Object with one value: a [DOS](https://data-object-service.readthedocs.io/en/latest/) or [DRS](https://ga4gh.github.io/data-repository-service-schemas/docs) URL.
 You must also specify an `Authorization` header on the request with a valid OAuth bearer token.
-Martha uses the DOS URL to retrieve a data object, unpacks it, and returns a standard JSON Object containing the object metadata and (optionally) the private key information for the [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) that you may use to access the underlying resource.
-The Google Service Account information will only be included in the response if the DOS URL should return the service account from the account linking service [Bond](https://github.com/DataBiosphere/bond#readme).
+Martha uses the URL to retrieve a data object, unpacks it, and returns a standard JSON Object containing the object metadata and (optionally) the private key information for the [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) that you may use to access the underlying resource.
+The Google Service Account information will only be included in the response if the     URL should return the service account from the account linking service [Bond](https://github.com/DataBiosphere/bond#readme).

 Staging: https://us-central1-broad-dsde-staging.cloudfunctions.net/martha_v3